PostHog/posthog.com/contents/tutorials/cross-domain-tracking.md

 This ensures that the `distinct_id` and `session_id` are the same on both domains.

-### Identifying and merging users on the second domain
+### Identifying and merging users on the second website

-We recommend bootstrapping the IDs if you need to track users across domains.
+We recommend bootstrapping the IDs if you need to track users across websites or domains.
 If you can't bootstrap, for instance if you can't access the window object, you can use a combination of `identify` and `alias` to merge the users instead.
-This requires a stable distinct ID like a username, app user ID, or email and won't connect the session replays and feature flag evaluations between the two domains.
+This requires a stable distinct ID like a username, app user ID, or email and won't connect the session replays and feature flag evaluations between the two sites.

-The setup on the first domain is the same: a link with the `distinct_id` in the URL hash (we don't use the `session_id`).
+The setup on the first website is the same: a link with the `distinct_id` in the URL hash (we don't use the `session_id`).

-On the second domain, we need to use the stable distinct ID to:
+On the second website, we need to use the stable distinct ID to:

-1. `identify` the anonymous distinct ID from the second domain
+1. `identify` the anonymous distinct ID from the second website
-2. `alias` the distinct ID from the first domain
+2. `alias` the distinct ID from the first website

 In our barebones React example, this looks like this: